 3.2.3.3 Develop searchable databases of all records of research awards by purchasing and implementing Streamlyne to improve quality of the research database.

 The Streamlyne research proposal submission system has been implemented and is being used by faculty for proposal submissions.
 Research expense and burn rate reporting has been implemented.
 Since Fall 2017, monthly research expense reports on all grants are sent out to all PIs, chairs, and deans.
-Assessment will be based on the increase of external funding and efficiency of approval and monitoring processes.
-(100% Complete and Being Updated)
+Assessment was based on the increase of external funding and efficiency of approval and monitoring processes.
+(Complete)

-3.2.3.4 Improve the NJIT research grant management and accounting information by developing and delivering training sessions to faculty and staff on the use of Streamlyne Grant Management Software system for proposal submission and online grant billing.
+- 3.2.3.4 Improve the NJIT research grant management and accounting information by developing and delivering training sessions to faculty and staff on the use of Streamlyne Grant Management Software system for proposal submission and online grant billing.
 A Banner Finance module will expedite grant invoicing and the collection of grant receivables, improving the university's 'grant-related' cash-flow.
 A protocol is being developed to manage proactively and follow-up on grants and contracts expenditures versus elapsed duration of the awards to ensure optimal grant management.
-Streamlyne-Banner integration is being implemented and expected to be completed by Spring 2019.
+Streamlyne-Banner integration is being implemented.
 Assessment will be based on the efficiency of proactively following up on the grant billing and monitoring.
-(Ongoing)

-3.2.3.5 Reserve the "center" designation for consistently successful research initiatives and develop productive labs into centers by implementing a policy and protocol for the establishment of new research centers and the review and renewal of existing research centers.
+(Ongoing) - 3.2.3.5 Reserve the "center" designation for consistently successful research initiatives and develop productive labs into centers by implementing a policy and protocol for the establishment of new research centers and the review and renewal of existing research centers.

 Five new research centers and three new research institutes (Institute of Brain and Neuroscience Research, Leir Research Institute of Business, technology, and Society, and Institute of Space Weather Sciences) have been established.

-Assessment will be based on the increase of external funding.
-(100% Complete)
+Assessment was based on the increase of external funding.
+(Complete)